sundial-protocol/docs/technical-spec/4-proof-protocol/2-fraud-proof-tokens.rst

    #.
 The transaction must mint a token with the same token name as the
       token.

    #.
-The transaction must include the Midgard hub oracle NFT in a
+The transaction must include the Sundial hub oracle NFT in a
       reference input.

    #.
-Let be the policy ID in the corresponding field of the Midgard hub
+Let be the policy ID in the corresponding field of the Sundial hub
       oracle.

    #.
 The token must be sent to the spending validator.

-.. _h:fraud-proof-tokens-spending-validator:

 Spending validator
 ------------------

 The spending validator of does *not* allow its utxo to be spent.
-Midgard fraud proofs last forever.
+Sundial fraud proofs last forever.